yurishkuro/microsim/README.md

 docker run yurishkuro/microsim -o | jq
 ```

+* A custom configuration can be provided via `-c` option.
-The schema for the config is hardcoded in the data model: [model/config.go](./model/config.go).
+* The schema for the config is hardcoded in the data model: [model/config.go](./model/config.go).

-The UML diagram below is generated with https://www.dumels.com/.
+* The UML diagram below is generated with https://www.dumels.com/.

 ![UML diagram of configuration](model/uml-diagram.png)